How do you determine the best individual lesson length for your child?

 For progress to occur, all items currently being studied should be addressed in each lesson.
 Items not covered in each lesson are not practiced during the week and therefore, no progress is made in those areas.

 Your lesson should be long enough to cover at least one item in all of the following categories (see below).
-If we are not able to fit all of these categories into each lesson consistently (without running over into the next time slot) your child needs a longer lesson.
+If we are not able to fit all of these categories into each lesson consistently, your child needs a longer lesson.
 Your child will also need a longer lesson if things feel rushed and we are not able to dive deeply into topics.

 - Category 1) Time to answer any questions.